IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 1. ibc.network(options.network.peers, options.network.options) *check out other options in [ibc.network()](#ibcnetworkarraypeers-optionsk)*
 1. ibc.register(...)
-	- It will register the first peer with the first enrollID, the 2nd peer against the 2nd enrollID and so on.
+	- It will register the first peer with the first enrollId, the 2nd peer against the 2nd enrollId and so on.
 	- This function only runs if valid users are found in options.network.users.
 A valid user is one that contains 'type_1'.
 	- Any errors in register will stop execution and run callback(err).
 1. ibc.load_chaincode(options.chaincode, [callback])